fluchtens/42Stats/README.md

 ### What's this about?

-Web application in Java Spring Boot and React for 42 users to discover detailed information and statistics retrieved from 42 API.
+Web application in NestJS and React for 42 users to discover detailed information and statistics retrieved from 42 API.

 ### Installation: